 Many states established laws to dictate when and if a dog is neutered, imposing this procedure on dogs as young as a few months old.
 According to the American Kennel Club, about 80% of all dogs are already neutered.
-Owners who don’t follow this trend become labeled as irresponsible or worse, but the choice is quite personal.
+Owners who don’t follow this trend become labeled irresponsible or worse, but the choice is quite personal.
 Let’s take a look at some of the reasons not to neuter your furry best friend.

 1. Major Risk of Complications After Sterilization Procedure

-While your actions heavily influence the outcome, some of the risks include redness, swelling, or bruising.
+While your actions heavily influence the outcome, some risks include redness, swelling, or bruising.
 Dogs risk reopening the incision site by playing with others or cleaning their body, and some dogs have vomiting/diarrhea for 24 after surgery.
 Luckily, veterinarians send you home with full instructions to reduce the risk.